 Sure, renovating is a great way to refresh your home or raise the value before selling.
-You can go through a professional contractor, or even make it a DIY job!
-But these projects can get out of hand quickly, so we’ve put together a list of some of the biggest and most common mistakes to avoid.
+You can go through a professional contractor, or even make it a DIY job if you’re a brave or handy soul!
+But these projects can get out of hand quickly – so we’ve put together a list of some of the biggest and most common mistakes to avoid.

 Going over budget

 It’s absolutely essential that you establish a budget before you get going on a renovation.
 Once you know what the project is, determine what materials you’ll need and the hours of labor that will need to go into it.
 Get quotes from a few different places so you know you’re getting the absolute best deal.
 Have a list of negotiable vs non-negotiable items so you know what you can hold off on, and what you need now.
 Make sure you’re prepared for potential problems by having a buffer in the budget from the get-go.
 These things will all help you get through a renovation without breaking the bank.